Jahnavi-Thiruvidhi/HR-Analytics/README.md

 Powered by Microsoft Power BI, this report offers intuitive visualizations and interactive features.

 ## Key Insights💡<br>
-1️⃣ We observed an overall attrition rate of 16.12% among our workforce of 1470 employees.<br>
+1️⃣ We observed an overall attrition rate of 16.12% among our workforce of 1470 employees.
 2️⃣ 17% of the Male workforce, i.e. 150 males and 15% of the Female workforce, i.e. 87 females left the organization.<br>
 3️⃣ The attrition rate of High School is 18.24% which is maximum among the other education.<br>
 4️⃣ The age group of 25-34 years had the highest attrition rate, warranting targeted retention strategies for this demographic.<br>